AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 See [*Momentum*](#momentum), [*ROC*](#rate-of-change-roc).

 **Regarding usage with a scanner:**
-To get a list of your favorite stocks and their daily percentual changes, please set CalculateOnClosedBar to “False”, TimeFrame to “1 Day”, Calculation mode to “Percent” and Days ago to “0”.
+To get a list of your favorite stocks and their daily percentual changes, please set CalculateOnFinishedBar to “False”, TimeFrame to “1 Day”, Calculation mode to “Percent” and Days ago to “0”.

 ![settings](./media/Daily_Performance.jpg)